Balian-Low type theorems on $L^2(\mathbb{C})$: Notations and Background

-One of the important and interesting concept in frame theory is to obtain the necessary condition on the lattice parameters $a,b$ so that the Gabor system $\mathcal{G}(g, a,b)$ constitute a frame.
-The algebraic structure of the lattice $\Lambda=\{(a k,b n):k,n\in\mathbb{Z}^d\}$ has been exploited to derive the necessary condition for a Gabor system $\mathcal{G}(g, a,b)$ to be complete, a frame or an exact frame in terms of the product $ab.$ The following results are known for Gabor frames in one dimension case ($d=1$) with a rectangular lattice $\Lambda=a\mathbb{Z} \times b\mathbb{Z}$.
-In \cite{rie81}, Rieffel proved that the Gabor system $\mathcal{G}(g, a,b)$ is incomplete for any $g$ if $ab>1$.
-Daubechies \cite{dau90} proved Rieffel's result for the case when $ab$ is rational and exceeds one.
-Assuming further decay on $g$ and $\hat{g}$ Landau \cite{lan93} proved that $\mathcal{G}(g, a,b)$ cannot be a frame for $L^2(\mathbb{R})$ if $ab>1.$
+One of the important and interesting concept in frame theory is to obtain the necessary condition on the lattice parameters $a$ and $b$, so that the Gabor system $\mathcal{G}(g, a,b)$ constitutes a frame.
+The density theorem for Gabor systems provides necessary conditions for the Gabor system $\mathcal{G}(g, a,b)$ to be complete, a frame or a Riesz basis.
+The Gabor system $\mathcal{G}(g, a,b)$ is complete if $ab<1$, a Riesz basis if $ab=1$ and is incomplete if $ab>1.$ We refer to \cite{ben95, hei07, jan98,lan67, lan93, nit11, ram95} and the references therein for a detailed study on density related results for both regular and irregular Gabor systems in one or higher dimensions.